Here is the Race Day Schedule along with important notes, tips, and advice to help make your day fun and memorable.

 IMPORTANT: Absolutely no riding inside the transition area.

-8:00 a.m. – First swimmer in the water (boys ages 5-6).
-Athletes start times and wave numbers will be posted on the backside of the bathroom building by 7:15 a.m.
+- 8:30 a.m. – The race will start with the first heat of the day.
 View our Estimated Start Times page for details.
 Please note that start times, duration between waves, and the order of age groups are varied; please verify your start time the morning of the event.

 No athletes will be allowed on the bike course without a helmet.
 Absolutely NO exceptions!
 The chin strap must also be fastened.
 Volunteers will be in the transition area to check helmets, fasten when necessary, at the “Bike Out” exit (the driveway heading into and out of the park).

-The bike course for the 5/6 and P/C age groups, is a 1 mile counterclockwise loop (out and back) heading .5 miles west (toward Casmalia Way, turning LEFT out of the park) along La Sierra from the park entrance, and then back east making a RIGHT turn into the park.
+The bike course (closed to traffic) for the 5/6 and P/C age groups, is a 1 mile counterclockwise loop (out and back) heading .5 miles west (toward Casmalia Way, turning LEFT out of the park) along La Sierra from the park entrance, and then back east making a RIGHT turn into the park.
 The 7-16 age groups will complete one full lap of a two mile loop heading one mile in both directions of the park (right out of the park, u-turn at Berrendo Drive, down to Casmalia Way, another u-turn and back to the park).
-The counterclockwise course will have volunteers at the two turnarounds to obtain split times and to record laps.
 The run course is a 1/4 mile loop.
 Your age division determines the distance of swimming, biking, and running.
 Please see the Distances page to determine your distances.

 Water station: Water will be available on run course.